kurkale6ka/zsh/README.md

-# Fuzzy cd based on bookmarks
+# Fuzzy cd based on bookmarks or 'updatedb' indexed files

 _Every cd is bookmarked and assigned a weight so you can later on jump to it quickly_